s-du/Thermogram/README.md

 The 'Batch export' action is particularly handy to export the entire photoset with the current settings.

 ## Coming next
-We plan to implement the following functionalities:
+We plan to implement the following functionalities (in order of importance):
+- FLIR data format conversion
 - Automatic alignment of color and infrared images
+- Automatic meteo data fetching
+- SAM 3 implementation
 - Automatic detection of building pathologies
 - Highlighting of sharp temperature increase
-- Generation of reports
+- Improved generation of reports

 ## Contributing
 Contributions to the Thermogram App are welcome!
 If you find any bugs, have suggestions for new features, or would like to contribute enhancements, please follow these steps: